Irving Levin's Recollections

 The next morning, we had our breakfast and we started out skiing.
 He showed me a few simple basics steps on skis, but principally how to fall so I wouldn't get hurt, in the event that I approached a tree or any other obstacle.
 By the time the weekend was over, I was able to be on my own and enjoy skiing.
 In subsequent years, I used to arrange my schedule to be able to go skiing - - that's how much I enjoyed doing it.

-After the war ended, and everyone in Europe was enthused that the war was over.
+After the war ended, everyone in Europe was enthused that the war was over.
 However, when they sobered up, they realized what was ahead of them.
 They had to rebuild their factories, rebuild the whole infrastructure all over again.
 The new problems, political and economic, were so overwhelming that people were beginning to complain.
 Before and after the war, Czechoslovakia was a democracy.
 The president was Tomas Masaryk, then Edvard Benes, who was a liberal, I believe an American- educated Czech, in whom the Allies had a great deal of confidence.
-But the Communist Party was very powerful, and in view of the bad economic conditions, the Czech population supported the Communist Party, and with Russian help they became a Communistic county.
+But the Communist Party was very powerful, and in view of the bad economic conditions, the Czech population supported the Communist Party, and with Russian help they became a Communist county.

 We were therefore obliged to do business in Czechoslovakia in an entirely different way than before the war.
 Prior to the war, there were many manufacturers with whom we did business.
 After the war, they had a single association called, in our industry, the Glass Export Company.
 We had dealing with them only.
 There were no competitive prices for any item.
 The quality of the merchandise was much inferior to the quality we had gotten before the war.